AXES TO GRIND

 But Political Correctness comes in all shapes and sizes.
 Melanie Klein spoke of the Good Mother and the Bad Mother – we see the pair quite often in fairy-tales in which the Mother is replaced by the wicked Step-Mother.
 They are, of course, two different aspects of the same mother, but very young children don’t always see it like that.
 The Good Mother is the loving kind mother who caters for your desires, while the Bad Mother who doesn’t is perceived as vindictive and cruel for denying you access to the objects of your desires - particularly to the breast.
 Likewise, there is often a good side and bad side to Political Correctness – and sometimes the two even fuse, becoming good and bad at one and the same time.
 On one side PC might be like the Lacanian version of Freud’s Ego-Ideal, and on the other Freud’s version of the Superego – which is perceived as vengeful and vindictive - or as placing impossible demands on the Ego.
 The Superego in this Freudian account becomes a kind respectable vector for unconscious sadistic and punishing impulses acting under the banner of moral standards and values.

-When PC becomes too keen on censoring certain forms of activity under whatever pretext, perhaps we can justifiably say that the Ego-Ideal has given way to the Superego.
+When PC becomes too keen on censoring certain forms of activity under whatever pretext, perhaps we can justifiably say that the Ego-Ideal of Political Correctness has given way to its Superego.
 Whether or not this analysis is literally true, one thing is certain.
 PC is problematic in many ways – not because it holds up certain ethical norms which the Ego-Ideal freely accedes to, but because it goes far beyond that and imposes a kind of censorship on the way we may happen to think or express ourselves based on certain ‘political’ criteria.

 I am very far from endorsing the kind of anti-PC outlook and behaviour which Donald Trump endorses.
 Let’s face it, Donald Trump is a gross boor who trades on the perception that he is not a member of the ‘effete elite’ of Democrats and liberals who oppose him and that somehow makes him an ‘authentic’ American.
 What’s so tragic about this whole situation is that for those who are justifiably against the ‘effete elite’ of Democrats and liberals, Trump is offered as the only alternative.
 Not only that, but Trump is so obviously anti-PC in both its Ego-Ideal and Superego forms that that is seen as some kind of bonus in many people’s eyes.
 Indeed, as Steve Bannon - of the far right Breitbart News - himself has acknowledged, Political Correctness - and the Identity-Politics associated with it - is one of the biggest assets that the far right can have – which is ironic considering that no-one is more into Identity-Politics than far right white nationalists – though perhaps we’re digressing a little bit here.
 Trump is only a symptom of political alienation in general, and the Democrats and liberals who oppose him, and their PC values, seem to me to be very much part of that overall problem.